 The Mark of Finding sharpens the senses, guiding the hunter to prey.
-Alone among the dragonmarks, the Mark of Finding is carried by two races: humans and half-orcs.
+Alone among the dragonmarks, the Mark of Finding is carried by half-orcs.
 It first appeared in the Shadow Marches, where clan hunters used it to find their prey.
 The mark helped unite humans and orcs in the Marches and brought House Tharashk to the Five Nations.

 House Tharashk traditionally licenses inquisitives and bounty hunters.
 Recently the Finder’s Guild has expanded into dragonshard prospecting.
 Dragonshards are the lifesblood of the magical economy.
 A talent for finding this resource has given the house new wealth and influence.

 Tharashk is the youngest of the Dragonmarked Houses and hasn’t embraced all of the customs of the Twelve.
 Heirs often use family names instead of the house surname and many hold on to beliefs and traditions carried from the Shadow Marches — like the druidic faith of the Gatekeepers or secretive cults of the Dragon Below.

 Here are examples of characters with this mark.

 Druid House Agent.
 House Tharashk is home to an ancient order of druids who protect the world from aberrant threats.
 Although you are officially an operative of the house, you are truly an agent of the Gatekeepers, and investigate the activities of mad cultists and the Daelkyr.